pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Why not try replacing `src_pos` with the expression on the right hand side?
 The outer loop then runs on `dst_pos`, and we mustn't forget to use the correct loop limit.
 Since the loop variable isn't modified inside the loop any more, we can replace the `while` loop with a `for` loop, which is my personal aesthetic preference.
-Strictly speaking, Java does not have a true `for` loop in the same sense as Pascal has, and one can switch from one to another freely.
+Strictly speaking, Java does not have a true `for` loop in the same sense as Pascal has - its `for` is just another syntax for `while`.
 However, I prefer to follow a convention that `for` loop contains a dedicated loop variable (or variables) with explicit initialisation step, increment step, and loop condition, all specified in the loop header.
 The variable mustn't be modified anywhere else.
 This convention doesn't forbid emergency loop termination using `break`, though.